• Skip to primary navigation

 Jump to Recipe

 These Coconut Strawberry Scones are super light, fluffy and packed with chunks of strawberries!
-Perfect for an afternoon tea, these coconut scones with strawberries will also make a delicious breakfast or sweet snack.
+Perfect for an afternoon tea, they are equally delicious for breakfast or as a sweet snack.

 One scone filled with cream and jam over a pink plate